-The textbook that we will be using for this course is Microeconomics: 2024 Release by Dean Karlan and Jonathan Morduch, McGrawHill Publisher, ISBN 9781264155125.
-For the online winter course, you only need to have the textbook.
-We will NOT be using Connect.
-Please obtain the textbook before the class begins.
-An order for the textbook was placed with the Marist bookstore (telephone (845) 575-3260) in advance of the start of the semester.
-[Note: The textbook should be easily available through other book distributors.
-Please make sure that you get the correct edition.]
+The textbook that we will be using for this course is Microeconomics (2024 Release) by Dean Karlan and Jonathan Morduch, McGrawHill Publisher.
+Please obtain the textbook as soon as possible.
+An order for the textbook was placed with the Marist University Bookstore (telephone (845) 575-3260).